 Answer: A. Hover over the respective area and then click on that area

-You may need to change the zoom level in your browser to select the Total field when you are tagging your document – only a small area of that field outside of the table is selectable.

-True

-False

-Answer: A. True

-We need to ensure that our fields have been recognized on all our documents by clicking them one by one and ensuring we have green checkmarks beside our fields.
+Do we need to ensure that our fields have been recognized on all our documents by clicking them one by one and ensuring we have green checkmarks beside our fields?

 True